 Pure maple syrup does in fact have some nutritional benefits such as plenty of antioxidants.

 According to Healthline, around ⅓ cup of maple syrup contains calcium, potassium, iron, zinc, and manganese.
-The added nutritional benefits of pure maple syrup may make it a better option than regular sugar, but it still has a pretty high sugar content. ⅓ cup of maple syrup has about 60 grams of sugar.
+The added nutritional benefits of pure maple syrup may make it a better option than regular sugar, but it still has pretty high sugar content. ⅓ cup of maple syrup has about 60 grams of sugar.
 The nutritional benefits of maple syrup make it a great substitute for granulated sugar and other highly processed sugars.

 However, it should still be used in moderation, even in adult diets.